asifazam008/PG-management/README.md

 Known Issues
 Passwords are not hashed when Spring Security is removed (development mode).
 Basic CORS configuration needed for external clients (e.g., React/Angular).

 Contributors
-Your Name - Developer
+Your Name - Asif Azam (asifazam008)
-Other Contributors - Specify team members.
-License
-This project is licensed under the MIT License.
-See LICENSE file for details.